Daniel-Nikpayuk/FNFTA/data entry/README.md

 '$', periods '.', and commas ','.

 This particular simple script, as noted above, was a course and crude filter actually allowing many other lines---not of interest---through.
-As well, there was no fully automated restructuring to save effort on part of the human labourer(s).
+As well, there was no fully automated restructuring of format to save effort on part of the human labourer(s).

 ### Recommendation: